gvwilson/thirdbit/src/fiction/in-heck/index.md

 <section markdown="1">

-## Hide and Seek (Gumption)
+## A Meeting in the Trees (Gumption)

 "Maddy!"
 Sindy screamed.
-Gumption whirled around just in time to see the flying bot that had escaped earlier shoot into the sky with Maddy dangling in its claws.
+Gumption whirled around just in time to see the helibot that had escaped earlier shoot into the sky with Maddy dangling in its claws.